oikeuchi/jomfft/README.md

 # Jomfft

-Jomfft is a simple yet powerful open-source FFT library written in C. Its performance is comparable to highly optimized libraries such as FFTW3 or Intel MKL.
+Jomfft is a simple yet powerful open-source FFT library written in C. Its performance is comparable to highly optimized libraries such as FFTW3 and/or Intel MKL.
 Multithreading through Open MP is also supported.

 # Building and Installing